Ford's Store

 Ford's Store is a historic general store located in the hamlet of Oak Hill in the town of Durham in Greene County, New York.

+History and description

 It was built in 1870 as a two-story commercial building in the Italianate style, and was listed on the National Register of Historic Places in 2001.
 The restored storefront is composed of a recessed entry flanked by display windows.
 John Bonafide, preservation analyst from the New York State Parks Commission, said of the building, “As constructed, Ford’s Store is a representative example of Italianate style commercial architecture, popular in America during the third quarter of the nineteenth century.
 Built on the site of an earlier store and harness shop, the building is architecturally significant as an intact example of simple, mid-nineteenth century commercial architecture in the hamlet of Oak Hill.
 Today, the Ford’s Store building is one of two intact commercial storefronts to survive in the community.
 Despite years of neglect and damage, Ford’s store, as restored, survives with a high degree of its architectural integrity.”

 Emerson Ford was the first of the Ford family to handle general merchandise there in partnership with G. M. Hallenbeck in 1875 as Ford and Hallenbeck.
 Emerson Ford had two sons, Ernest E. and N. Dwight.
 Ernest E. came into the business in 1898 with the help of his wife, Bertie Conran.
-Emerson’s other son, N. Dwight, married Millie B. Mackey and moved to Nebraska, where they had a son named Theodore Leo.
+Emerson's other son, N. Dwight, married Millie B. Mackey and moved to Nebraska, where they had a son named Theodore Leo.
 Leo helped at the store during the summers of 1925 to 1926 before coming to work there full time in 1928.
 He became a partner of Ernest in 1931, and the store was then known as Ford and Ford.
 The last of the Fords to enter the business were George and Lionel, sons of Leo, and together with their father and great uncle they worked in the store until illness forced Ernest into retirement in the late 1950s.